Once the approvals required for your clinical study have been obtained, the practical work on the study can start.

 Medical device perspectives on consent from study participants

-Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Agency’s guidance for study participant information and consent (in Swedish).
+Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Authority’s guidance for study participant information and consent (in Swedish).
 When it comes to clinical studies involving medical devices that require a permit, there are further requirements for the patient information and consent procedure; these are specified in ISO 14155 Chapter 4.7 Informed consent.